The world started without him. It continued well after, as well.

 He had been awake since 6 am, just before the sun had broken.
 But even in the lateness of evening, he couldn't find a nod.
 His mind was fixating upon the things that had gone wrong in his life.

 He had not been a social man.
 He had picked the house and the land he inhabited to escape the city he had once visited for 10 years in his youth.
 But the move had not always worked the trick he had hoped.
 His mind still returned there, not letting him escape the tendrils that had wound around his past, urban life.

 He thought of the man for whom the department store's doors had caught his coat as he, the stranger, had been exiting with gifts piled high for his children.
 He recalled the urge to help, the sense that it would be polite, and even kind, to reach out and pull the door open so as to release the man's coat from it's clutches.
 He also recalled how he had simply moved on, not fulfilling his imagined nicety.

-This moment in his past had become a fixture in his frequent visits to the past.
+This moment had become a fixture in his frequent visits to the past.
 He had no good reason to think this made him a bad person, one lacking in a certain type of character.
-Yet still, it came back, over and over again—revisiting his guilt upon him.
+Yet still, it came back, over and over again -- revisiting his guilt upon him.

 Things like this occupied his mind a lot, and usually for no particular reason, either.

 He had had a good day that day.
 He had cleaned the kitchen for the 3rd time that month, and scrubbed the bathroom to a shimmer for the 8th.
 He liked the order, but lacked the discipline to leave good enough alone.